 To further compound care inaccessibility, rural residents often face transportation and mobility barriers, especially in areas that experience harsh winter weather and for people without access to private transportation.

-PCDC advocates for strong policy solutions to address these pressing problems and strengthen the health of rural populations.
+As a Community Development Financial Institution (CDFI), PCDC has financed multiple rural health centers, whose services has allowed their communities to thrive.
+We advocate for strong policy solutions to address pressing problems and strengthen the health of rural populations.

 Our Policy Priorities